bolivarespin/zemoga-portfolio/READ.md

 **Technologies:**
-.
-Java 11
+1. Java 11
-.
-Maven
+2. Maven
-.
-Spring boot 2.6.2
+3. Spring boot 2.6.2
-.
-MySQL
+4. MySQL
-.
-Thymeleaf
+5. Thymeleaf over HTML and CSS
-.
-Twitter4j
+6. Twitter4j
-.
-Junit
+7. Junit
-.
-Mockito
+8. Mockito
-.
-Swagger
+9. Swagger

 **Swagger Api documentation:**
-Once the application is installed, the url to see the swagger documentation is:
+1. Once the application is installed, the url to see the swagger documentation is:
 [URL_Server]:8090/swagger-ui.html

 **Time used:**
-.
-Hours for development		: 6
+1. Hours for development		: 6
-.
-Hours for complete the test	: 6
+2. Hours for complete the test	: 6